Kenyan election in facts and figures

 – 22.1 million voters –

-About 22.1 million voters are registered.
+About 22.1 million voters are registered out of a population of around 50 million.
 Nearly 40 percent of the voters, or 8.8 million, are aged between 18 and 34, a drop since the last poll.

 Election of the president, for a five-year term, is by direct popular vote.
 The winner needs 50 percent plus one vote and at least a quarter of the votes in 24 of the 47 counties.